Website Ducks Unlimited Canada

 Duties & Responsibilities

-- Pursuing or completed post-secondary education in biology, ecology, environmental science, resource management, agriculture, engineering, or a related field (or equivalent knowledge and experience)
+- Pursuing or completed post-secondary education in biology, ecology, environmental science, or resource management (or equivalent knowledge and experience)

-- This position involves physical work, heavy lifting, and outdoor work in challenging environments in all weather conditions and occasionally in remote locations
+- This position involves extremely physical work, heavy lifting, work performed from boats, and outdoor work in challenging tidal environments in all weather conditions

 - The successful candidate will be required to submit proof of COVID-19 vaccination